hitaishin-17/ai-calling-assistant/README.md

 It doesn't just score leads — it **calls them**, handles objections, and schedules appointments.
 Think: your best SDR, available 24/7.

 ---
+### Example User Story
+As a Sales Ops Lead,
+I want to automate outbound lead calls,
+So that I can increase demo bookings without scaling SDR headcount.

 ## Product Thinking Behind the Build